bhartiy/learnsellacious/pages/38.how-to/04.how-to-sql-for-gettingupdating-product-and-stock-list-of-seller/docs.md

 visible: true
 ---

-You can run below code in your database to get the sql for getting|updating product and stock list of seller.
+You can run below code in your database to get the sql for getting|updating product and stock list of seller.<br>

+**TO get the SQL of Products and their stock of that seller, run the below SQL.**

 <pre>
 <code>
 //View product/seller stocks<br>